thiagoluis88git/tech1-app/infra/k8s/README.md

  - ConfigMaps: in `k8s/configmaps` is stored all the environment variables used in **deployments**
  - Deployments: in `k8s/deployments` is the main App, devided in **Application** and **Database**.
 Inside the *.yml* files are also implemented some **Services** components to make the comunication works between the **Application** and **Database**
  - HPA: in `k8s/hpa` has the **HorizontalPodAutoscaler** specification.
 With *HorizontalPodAutoscaler* we can enable an auto scaling of application PODs
  - Metrics: in `k8s/metrics` has some components to enable the Cluster metrics access.
 To enable *HPA* work as expected, this component is required because its activate some deployments to consume the Cluster metrics.
-With these metricas, the *HPA* component can scale the PODs via some metric types
+With these metrics, the *HPA* component can scale the PODs via some metric types
  - Secret: in `k8s/secret` has the Kustomization component. **This folder is not tracked in Github**.
 This will set in the Kubernetes cluster some **environment secrets** to be consumed by the application
  - Volumes: in `k8s/volumes` have the **PV** and **PVC***.
 With those we can create a persistent storage to work with the Database application